 The management discussion and analysis ("MD&A") contains forward-looking information and statements within the meaning of applicable Canadian securities laws that involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Acadian Timber Corp. and its subsidiaries (collectively, "Acadian"), or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward-looking information is included in this MD&A and includes statements made in the sections entitled "Liquidity and Capital Resources," "Market Outlook," and "Supplemental Information" and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
+Forward-looking information is included in this MD&A and includes statements made in the sections entitled "Carbon Credit Project" and "Outlook" and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
 All forward-looking statements in this MD&A are qualified by these cautionary statements.
-Forwardlooking statements involve significant risks and uncertainties, should not be read as quarantees of future performance or results, should not be unduly relied upon, and will not necessarily be accurate indications of whether or not such results will be achieved.
+Forward-looking statements involve significant risks and uncertainties, should not be read as quarantees of future performance or results, should not be unduly relied upon, and will not necessarily be accurate indications of whether or not such results will be achieved.
 Actual results may vary.
-These forward-looking statements include, but are not limited to expectations regarding the ability of the Company to pay dividends based on anticipated market conditions and anticipated financial performance, which may be impacted by changes in product demand, changes in selling prices, or weather and natural conditions affecting operations; expectations regarding product demand and end use markets, including expectations for U.S. housing starts, which may be impacted by changes in interest rates, U.S. population demographics and the inventory of homes for sale.
+These forward-looking statements include, but are not limited to: expectations regarding product demand, pricing and end use markets, including expectations for U.S. housing starts, which may be impacted by changes in interest rates, U.S. population demographics and the inventory of homes for sale.
 Expectations regarding product demand are based on anticipated market conditions, anticipated regional inventory levels of key customers, and the economic situation of key customers.
-Estimates for U.S. housing starts are based on forecasts published by major financial institutions, and; expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.
-Other risks and factors are discussed under the heading "Risk Factors" in this MD&A and in each of the Annual Information Form dated March 26, 2021 and the Management Information Circular dated March 26, 2021 and other filings of Acadian made with securities regulatory authorities, which are available on SEDAR at www.sedar.com.
+Estimates for U.S. housing starts are based on forecasts published by major financial institutions; and expectations regarding the number and timing of carbon credits that will be successfully verified, registered and available for sale.
+Estimates are based on a preliminary model which is subject to third-party verification procedures.
+Other risks and factors are discussed under the heading "Risk Factors" in this MD&A and in each of the Annual Information Form dated March 25, 2022 and the Management Information Circular dated March 25, 2022 and other filings of Acadian made with securities regulatory authorities, which are available on SEDAR at www.sedar.com.
 Forward-looking information is based on various material factors or assumptions, which are based on information currently available to Acadian.
 Readers are cautioned that the preceding list of material factors or assumptions is not exhaustive.
-Although the forward-looking statements contained in this MD&A are based upon what management believes are reasonable assumptions.
-Acadian cannot assure readers that actual results will be consistent with these forward-looking statements.
+Although the forward-looking statements contained in this MD&A are based upon what management believes are reasonable assumptions, Acadian cannot assure readers that actual results will be consistent with these forwardlooking statements.
 The forward-looking statements in this MD&A are made as of the date of this MD&A based on information currently available to management and should not be relied upon as representing Acadian's views as of any date subsequent to the date of this MD&A. Acadian assumes no obligation to update or revise these forward-looking statements to reflect new information, events, circumstances or otherwise, except as may be required by applicable law.

 Acadian Timber Corp.

-365 Canada Road Edmundston, NB E3V 1W2 acadiantimber.com
+365 Canada Road

+Edmundston, NB

+E3V 1W2

+acadiantimber.com